AD-EYE/PX2_crosscompiler/driveworks_camera_gmsl/src/camera_gmsl_publisher/README.md

         but it requires that camera to run at the same time from Tegra A. If slave is false, then Tegra B can control any camera that is not currently being used by Tegra A.
         Default value: 0

+    --resolution-ratio=[between 0 and 1]
+        It adjusts the resolution of the GMSL camera dynamically using OpenCV.
+        This allows setting a resolution ratio between 0 and 1.
+        Default value: 1 (Full Resolution: 1920*1208).

 #### Run on Tegra B in slave mode